vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 On 2024-09-27, I increased the baseline threshold to 1.5 miles but included criteria for degraded thresholds of 1.4 miles and 1.25 miles respectively.

+On 2024-11-17, I increased the baseline threshold to 1.6 miles (from 1.5 miles) and also expanded the temperature range for baseline.
+I also increased the degraded thresholds to 1.5 miles (from 1.4 miles) and 1.4 miles (from 1.25 miles) respectively.